-This grantmaking seeks to reduce corruption by supporting Nigerian-led efforts to build an atmosphere of accountability, transparency, and good governance in the country.
+Our strategy seeks to reduce corruption by supporting Nigerian-led efforts that strengthen accountability, transparency, and participation.

 Through targeted support to primarily Nigerian organizations, we aim to bolster the momentum around Nigeria’s efforts to strengthen accountability and reduce corruption.
-All organizations work together in coalitions to set and achieve their shared goals and objectives.
-Our multifaceted strategy has four complementary areas of focus:
+All organizations work together in cohorts to set and achieve their shared goals and objectives.
+Our strategy has four complementary areas of focus:

-- Supporting media and journalism to expose corruption and share information about anti-corruption wins.
+- Enabling independent Nigerian media and journalism outlets to investigate and expose corruption and share anti-corruption success stories.

-- Strengthening the criminal justice system through nationwide adoption and enforcement of the Administration of Criminal Justice Act and complementary laws and policies.
+- Strengthening the criminal justice system through nationwide adoption and implementation of the 2015 Administration of Criminal Justice Act (ACJA) and complementary laws and policies.
 We also support anti-corruption agencies to work independently and effectively to implement their respective mandates.

 What We Fund

 The media and journalism component of our work seeks to strengthen investigative and data-driven journalism in Nigeria and to reinforce the role played by independent media and individuals in revealing and documenting corruption.
-This approach is an important part of reaching and galvanizing people and communities across the country in the fight against corruption and generating widespread demand for transparency and accountability.
+This approach is an important part of reaching people and communities across the country in the fight against corruption and generating widespread demand for transparency and accountability.
 Advocates and activists use media stories reported in English and local languages to galvanize community action and to advance a policy agenda that institutionalizes anti-corruption and accountability policies, practices, programs, and approaches that will continue to prevent and reduce corruption in the future.

-In order to strengthen the criminal justice system in ways that will help combat corruption at all levels, from day-to-day exchanges to acts of grand corruption and to improve government effectiveness, we support civil society organizations that strengthen the legal environment through the implementation of the 2015 Administration of Criminal Justice Act nationally and in select states.
+To strengthen the criminal justice system in ways that will combat corruption at all levels and improve government effectiveness, we support organizations that strengthen the legal environment through the implementation of the 2015 ACJA nationally and in select states.
 We also support anti-corruption agencies to implement a range of anti-corruption laws, policies, and practices that make it more difficult to commit corrupt acts.

-Additional grantmaking supports media and entertainment organizations to explore corruption-related topics in their programming.
-Grants also support efforts by religious leaders and interfaith organizations to serve as anti-corruption champions and to encourage dialogue at the intersection of corruption, accountability, and religion in Nigerian society.
+Additional grantmaking supports entertainment organizations and content creators to explore corruption-related topics in their programming.
+Grants also fund efforts by religious communities and interfaith organizations to serve as anti-corruption champions and to encourage dialogue at the intersection of corruption, accountability, and religion in Nigerian society.
 We ask all prospective grantee partners to design and carry out their work in ways that will advance gender equity and social inclusion.